kishorek03/kishorek03/README.md

 # Hi there! 👋 I'm [Kishore K]

-**Passionate Software Engineer | Full-Stack Developer **
+**Passionate Software Engineer | Java Full-Stack Developer**

 ---

 ### About Me
-I'm a Software Development Engineer with a passion for creating efficient and innovative tech solutions.
-I have a background in Electronics and Communication Engineering and Data Science, specializing in full-stack development, embedded systems, and networking.
+As a final year student having skillset in Java, Spring Boot, React.js, SQL, and AWS, focused on building scalable, cloud-based, and user-centric applications.
+Experienced in developing full-stack CRUD projects, creating RESTful APIs, and deploying end-to-end solutions using Docker and microservices architecture.
+Strong in problem-solving and Data Structures & Algorithms, with a knack for optimizing code and tackling complex challenges.
+Proficient in computer networking, including configuration and troubleshooting, and driven by a commitment to continuous learning and delivering impactful solutions.
 ---

 ### Currently Working On